southampton/linuxdesktopdocs/docs/migration.rst

    df -h

 This will let you figure out what drives are there, and what mount points to add once you've installed RHEL7.
+Make sure to write down the full path to the disk, e.g. it will probably be ``/dev/sdb1`` for the device path.
+You'll also want to make sure you write down the file system type, hopefully it will be ``ext4``.

 Install RHEL7
 -------------